-The SJC OTA faculty contact the student and/or the Fieldwork Educator on a regular basis.
-These phone calls, e-mails, or (virtual) visits provide the opportunity for communication among the student, the San Juan College OTA instructors, and the fieldwork staff.
-In addition to discussing the progress of the student, the San Juan College instructors seek input on program strengths and weaknesses, as well as methods for improving the fieldwork practicum.
+The SJC OTA faculty contacts the student and/or the Fieldwork Educator regularly.
+These phone calls, emails, or (virtual) visits provide the opportunity for communication among the student, the SJC OTA instructors, and the fieldwork staff.
+In addition to discussing the progress of the student, the SJC instructors seek input on program strengths and weaknesses, as well as methods for improving the fieldwork practicum.